ronniecurious/ronniecurious/README.md

 A full stack human implies that i've to be a full-stack engineer which i'm always working towards.
 I believe that creating new tech frontiers and pushing existing ones is how i can contribute to the civilisation for 'd(civilization)/d(ronnie)' to be maximum.

-I've tinkered with pretty much every field, say-
+I've tinkered across disciplines, say-
 - mechanical (built stuff from napkin sketch to protyping using most advanced precision machining processes on the face of the planet imo, additive as well as subtractive);
 - software (i've always seen software as a tool rather than a standalone stuff, I've hardcoded neural networks from scratch to aid multiple advanced mathematics applications and                     research studies, from a simple asteroid arcade game to a black hole simulation study),
 - electrical/electronics (I've designed pcbs, soldered components on pcb boards, i still need to build something at microfab level tho)